 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to your desire to upgrade your discharge characterization and contentions that you were young and experienced a challenging upbringing, which caused you to make bad decisions.
+These included but were not limited to your desire to upgrade the characterization of service.
+You contend that you returned from and did not know how your urinalysis results were positive.
 For purposes of clemency and equity consideration, the Board noted you did not provide documentation describing post-service accomplishments or advocacy letters.

-After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
+After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
-Further, the Board noted you provided no evidence to substantiate your contentions.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included drug abuse.
+The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
+Further, the Board considered the likely negative effect your misconduct had on the good order and discipline of your command.
+Additionally, the Board observed that you were given an opportunity to correct your conduct deficiencies and chose to continue to commit misconduct, which ultimately led to your discharge.
+Finally, the Board noted you provided no evidence, other than your statement, to substantiate your contention.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board commends you for your post-discharge accomplishments, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.